alegithub72/bookshop/README.md

 ```

-When updated the project deploy again webapp artifact.
+When updated deploy the project wepapp again on the server.